Navigating Compliance Challenges

 2. Set Response Time Expectations: Establish clear expectations for response times based on the severity of the issue, ensuring that urgent matters are prioritized.

-3. Regular Training: Conduct routine training sessions for staff on how to effectively communicate IT needs and utilize available assistance resources.
+3. Regular Training: Conduct for staff on how to effectively communicate IT needs and utilize available assistance resources.

 4. Feedback Mechanism: Establish a feedback system to collect input from staff regarding the effectiveness of IT assistance and identify areas for enhancement.